How to Select Fresh Seafood

 fresh fish on ice at a seafood market

-When it comes to enjoying seafood, freshness is key.
+When it comes to selecting seafood, freshness is key.
 Whether you're a seasoned cook or just starting to explore the world of seafood, knowing how to select fresh fish can make all the difference.
 Here are some essential tips from FreshAIG.com to ensure you're choosing the freshest seafood for quality and flavor.

 Whole Fish